-Mr. DesRosier has also agreed to refrain from disclosing our confidential information during or at any time following his employment with us and from competing with us or soliciting our employees or consultants for 12 months following termination of his employment.
+For purposes of Mr. Arkowitz's employment agreement, "cause" and "good reason" have the same meanings as in Mr. Shaff's employment agreement.
+Mr. Arkowitz has also agreed to refrain from disclosing our confidential information during or at any time following his employment with us and from competing with us or soliciting our employees or consultants for 12 months following termination of his employment.

-David S. Ege, Ph.D.
+Matthew Henn, Ph.D.